L0laL33tz/verynostr/README.md

 Scenario 02: I know NVK's legitimate public key because he posted it on his Twitter profile and I know that the Twitter profile I obtained the key from is the legitimate NVK.
 NVK then signs Jack's public key.
 Because I trust that NVK would only sign a public key he's personally verified my trust in Jack's public key belonging to the legitimate Jack goes up, and so on and so forth.

 Checking the legitimacy of pub keys via trusted channels should be done via NIP05 as well and therefore adds no overhead to the verification process.
 However, it can alleviate the necessity of verifying via other communication channels through the web of trust aspect.
-If the calling of signatures is enabled on protocol level signatures can be displayed in the front end, such as so:
+If the calling of signatures is enabled on protocol level/as NIP05 add on signatures can be displayed in the front end, such as so:

 <img width="726" alt="Screenshot 2022-12-23" src="https://user-images.githubusercontent.com/54821950/209402694-edafc1b0-6cbb-4a1d-91f0-e20dca77042d.png">